Running Medley Interlisp

 The instructions for this configuration are located at Running with Docker.

 For users of Linux, BSD, MacOS and Windows (with WSL2), installing and running a local copy is a little more complicated but has the most flexibility.
+You need to know a bit more about how Medley Interlisp works.
+The system comes in two parts: a C program (code name maiko, binaries lde, ldex) that emulates the virtual Lisp machine, and the rest of the system written in Lisp.

 We use GitHub Actions workflow automation to build Maiko for different platforms; if your platform isn’t in the mix you may need to download maiko sources and make and install those binaries.